Wavertree: Transport

+Wavertree has regular bus services operated by Arriva Merseyside and Stagecoach Merseyside and South Lancashire; services connect the area with Liverpool city centre, Allerton, Birkenhead, Bootle, Halewood, Speke and John Lennon Airport.

-Wavertree Playground (The Mystery)
+Wavertree Playground ("The Mystery")

-Wavertree Playground, known locally as The Mystery, was one of the first purpose-built public playgrounds in the UK.
-Opened in 1895, it is based on land donated to Liverpool Corporation by an anonymous donor (hence its nickname) to be a venue for organised sports, and a place for children from the city's schools to run about in, not a park for "promenading" in the Victorian tradition.
-The donor expressed the hope that the City Council "might approve of giving it a fair trial for this purpose ... before appropriating it for any other use".
+Wavertree Playground, known locally as "The Mystery", was one of the first purpose-built public playgrounds in the UK.
+Opened in 1895, it is based on land donated to Liverpool Corporation by an anonymous donor (hence its nickname) to be a venue for organised sport and a place for children from the city's schools to run about in, not a park for "promenading" in the Victorian tradition.
+The donor expressed the hope that the city council "might approve of giving it a fair trial for this purpose...before appropriating it for any other use."

-The land is currently home to Wavertree Athletics Centre, which boasts many sports facilities including tennis courts, an all-weather pitch, a bowling green, and an athletic track with grandstand.
-It also houses Liverpool Aquatics Centre, with two swimming pools, a sports hall, and a lifestyles fitness centre.
+The land is currently home to Wavertree Athletics Centre, which boasts many sports facilities including tennis courts, an all-weather pitch, a bowling green and an athletic track with grandstand.
+It also houses Liverpool Aquatics Centre, with two swimming pools, a sports hall and a lifestyle fitness centre.
 The athletics centre has produced Olympic athletes such as Katarina Johnson-Thompson, who trains with the Liverpool Harriers team that has made its headquarters at the centre since 1990.